mmilewski/whyscala/README.md

 > Today’s computing environments are moving towards multicore hardware and cloud computing workloads.
 Typesafe is strategically positioned to provide innovate solutions with its modern Scala and Akka-based software stack and developer tools for the next wave of applications.
 > *Rod Johnson*

+* "I hate code and I want as little of it as possible in our product" [Stop Writing Classes](http://www.youtube.com/watch?feature=player_embedded&v=o9pEzgHorH0&t=1m)

 What others say?
 ================